 Remove the M48 Adapter on the RedCat to fasten the diagonal or install a 2-inch filter.

 The diagonal can then be threaded directly to the base of the field rotator for visual observing or spotting scope purposes.

 The 48mm filter threads are also located between the M48 adapter and the field rotator.
 This is a discreet location in the imaging train to thread a light pollution filter inside of the RedCat 51.

 The Bottom Line

-If you have interests in both wildlife photography and deep sky astrophotography as I do, you might feel like the RedCat was designed specifically for you.
-William Optics is brand that continues to innovate and create original products.
-In in world full of copycats, this little APO stands in a category of it’s own.
+If you have interests in both wildlife photography and deep-sky astrophotography as I do, you might feel like the RedCat was designed specifically for you.
+William Optics is a brand that continues to innovate and create original products.
+In a world full of copycats, this little APO stands in a category of its own.

 See the RedCat 51 in action on YouTube: Deep Sky Astrophotography with the RedCat 51